incountry/sdk-nodejs/README.md

 ## Attaching files to a record

+---
+**NOTE**

+File Storage is currently available for dedicated instances only.
+Please check your subscription plan for details.
+This may require specifying your dedicated instance endpoint when configuring Storage instance.

+---

 InCountry Storage allows you to attach files to the previously created records.
 Attachments' meta information is available through the `attachments` field of `StorageRecord` object.